32 Aerodynamics of Finite Wings

 Therefore, including the wave drag increment, the drag equation for the airplane can be written as

-(53) \begin{equation*} C_D = C_{D_{0}}(M) + D_1 (M) \, C_L + D_2 (M) \, {C_L}^2 + k_w \left( M_{\infty} - M_{\rm crit} \right)^4 \end{equation*}
+(53) \begin{equation*} C_D = C_{D_{0}} + D_1 \, C_L + D_2 \, {C_L}^2 + k_w \left( M_{\infty} - M_{\rm crit} \right)^4 \end{equation*}

-While the Lock equation has been found to give reasonably good predictions of the extra wave drag on an aircraft, quantitative predictions for a specific aircraft depend on the value of k_w.
-Without any other information, a value k_w = 20 is often used for the preliminary design of an aircraft such as an airliner designed to cruise in transonic flight where 0.7 \le M_{\rm crit} \le 0.8.
-For airplanes with thin, supersonic airfoils with higher critical Mach numbers, then k_w = 5 is appropriate.
+where C_{D_{0}}, D_1, and D_2 are all functions of Mach number.
+While the Lock equation has been found to give reasonably good predictions of the extra wave drag, quantitative predictions for specific airplanes depend on the value of k_w.
+Without any other information, a value k_w = 20 is often used for the preliminary design of an airplane such as an airliner designed to cruise in transonic flight where 0.7 \le M_{\rm crit} \le 0.8.
+For airplanes with thin, supersonic airfoils with higher critical Mach numbers, k_w = 5 is appropriate.

-Examples of Aircraft Drag Polars
+Examples of Airplane Drag Polars

 A combination of calculations (maybe even with CFD), wind tunnel measurements, and flight tests can define the drag polar to an acceptable degree of fidelity for performance evaluations and other applications.
-Drag polars have been published for various aircraft, including general aviation airplanes, gliders, commercial airplanes, and even some military airplanes.
+Drag polars have been published for various airplanes, including general aviation airplanes, gliders, commercial airplanes, and military airplanes.
 One purpose of publishing such results is to allow engineers and analysts to validate their modeling and use it for instructional purposes.

 An example of a complete drag polar for a legacy commercial airplane, shown in the figure below, at higher subsonic Mach numbers and into the transonic domain.
 First, notice the increase in the zero-lift drag coefficient C_{D_{0}} with increasing Mach number.
 Second, notice the more rapid growth in the drag as transonic conditions are approached and established (i.e., for M_{\infty} > 0.76), this being the consequence of exceeding the critical Mach number and the development of shock waves and a commensurate increase in wave drag.